DavidCarl/UFO/NEWREADME.md

 Another way of utilze the resources more efficiently, is to run multiple instances side by side i.e. parallelization.
 But does parallelization reduce the performance of the single instance by creating a bottleneck on the disk?

-We benchmarked parallelization to figure out what effect running multiple queries at the same time would have on our data set.
+We benchmarked parallelization to figure out what effect running multiple searches at the same time would have on our data set.

 Running 2 in parallel increased the search time by 1.1%, 9.91 seconds.
 Running 3 in parallel increased the search time by 1.9%, 9.98 seconds.